Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Automatic Harmful Content Detection

-\textbf{Identification of malicious accounts} in social networks is another important research direction.
+\emph{Identification of malicious accounts} in social networks is another important research direction.
 This includes detecting spam accounts~\cite{almaatouq2016if,mccord2011spam}, fake accounts~\cite{fire2014friend,cresci2015fame}, compromised accounts and phishing accounts~\cite{adewole2017malicious}.
 Fake profile detection has also been studied in the context of cyberbullying~\cite{galan2015supervised}.
-A related problem is that of \emph{Web spam detection}, which has been addressed as a text classification problem \cite{sebastiani2002machine}, e.g., using spam keyword spotting \cite{dave2003mining}, lexical affinity of arbitrary words to spam content~\cite{hu2004mining}, frequency of punctuation and word co-occurrence~\cite{li2006combining}.